mithi/little-miss-trendy/DOCS.md

 - See also `x-many-images-unified.mp4` for a stitch of all data used and preprocessing done (IE cropping and perspective transform)
 - Model does not work on track 3 because because the data is ridiculously unbalanced. "bad" data must be removed, and more "good" data should be acquired.
 Data augmentation techniques should also be used.
 - To run the notebooks in the `./other-notebooks/` directory, you must move them to the root directory.
-If you don't it will not find the files it's looking for.
+If you don't they will not find the files they're looking for.
 These notebooks are essentially just a playground for me.
 I removed it from the root directory to reduce clutter but I decided not to delete them because it maybe helpful to you.

 ![Unbalanced Data Sets](./samples/misc-images/unbalanced-data.png)